mhamzasezer/HangmanGame/README.md

 ### Updating the Guessed Word
 The `updateGuessedWord()` method updates the displayed word with the correctly guessed letters.
 It iterates over each character in the word to guess and replaces the corresponding underscore in the guessed word with the correct guess if a match is found.

-## How to play
-The code is written in Java and can be compiled and executed using a Java development environment or command-line tools.